pristine-shin/FlashDrop/api_docs/feature_list.md

 * Users can edit their previously posted comments.

 ### Delete a Comment
-* Users can delete their own comments, removing them from the product’s Comment section.
+* Users can delete their own comments, removing them from the post’s Comment section.

 ---